 Should You Eliminate Gluten from your Diet?

-If you’re eliminating gluten in an effort to lose weight (hem hem manorexics in my family), I would not suggest it.
-If you are already a healthy eater, choosing complex over simple carbs, have good cholesterol, and few gastrointestinal issues, then I can’t see how cutting gluten out of your diet will benefit you.
+If you’re eliminating gluten in an effort to lose weight (hem hem certain family members), I would not suggest it.
+If you are already a healthy eater, choosing complex over simple carbs, then I can’t see how cutting gluten out of your diet will benefit you.
 Yes cutting gluten will force you to skip out on restaurant bread and pasta to your benefit, but I would advise against many certified gluten-free foods which can be over processed and even less nutritious than your glutenous options.
 Corn flour is a common substitution, and proves less fibrous or nutritious than many of its glutenous alternatives.

 If you are experiencing the symptoms of celiacs or NCGS, I would suggest getting tested for celiacs and then eliminating gluten or FODMAPs from your diet for a couple of weeks.

-The point I’ll try to drive home is that before you choose to eliminate whatever food according to current fad, make an effort to understand what it is, and why it is thought to be the root of all digestive problems.
+The point I’ll try to drive home is that before you choose to eliminate whatever food according to current fad, make an effort to understand what it is and what the research is saying about it.